 To get started with Device Management for Apple, you must:

 - Enroll devices in Device Management for Apple manually

-Before using Device Management for Apple, we recommend you review your Roles and Permissions to ensure the Dashboard users have the required access level for their role.
+Before using Device Management for Apple, we recommend you review your N-sight RMM Roles and Permissions to ensure users have the required access level for their role.
 For information about the permissions for Device Management for Apple, see Default System Role Permissions.

 These enhanced Apple security changes have the following implications for our applications:

 - The security and privacy control settings defaulted to blocked.
 This forced end users to grant the required permissions for our applications to access the computer.